stuartbreckenridge/SelfSizingCells/README.md

 SwiftXMLandSelfSizingCells
 ==========================

-This app is an example of parsing XML (the top 30 iTunes Song list) with Swift and self-sizing cells.
+>This app is an example of parsing XML (the top 30 iTunes Song list) with Swift and self-sizing cells.
+It is a work in progress because self-sizing cells are still a little buggy.

 ###XMLParser.swift